ByteTrix/NotShort/src/pages/about.md

 - authors &mdash; Each author get's their own `.json` file that can be referenced.
 - posts &mdash; Markdown files should go here, with frontmatter matching the collection schema
 - investors &mdash; This is a single entry collection, but could be converted to multiple entry fairly easily.
-- projects &mdash; This is a multi entry collection, each project gets it's own `.json` file
 - stats &mdash; This is a multi entry collection, use the `<StatsGrid entryName={entryIdentifier}>` component to generate a grid based on the data in the matching `.json` file.

 If you wanted a page for all the stats in the collection, it would hypothetically look like this: